Linear structures in the set of non-norm-attaining operators on Banach spaces: Preliminary Material

-Throughout the paper, we will be using a standard notation from Banach space theory (see, for instance, \cite{FHHMZ}).
-We will be working with Banach spaces over a field $\K$, which can be the set of real numbers, $\R$, or the set of complex numbers, $\C$.
-We denote by $\N = \{1, 2, 3, \ldots \}$ the set of natural numbers.
-We denote by $X^*$, $B_X$, and $S_X$ the dual space, the unit ball, and the unit sphere of a Banach space $X$, respectively.
+Throughout the paper, we use standard notation from Banach space theory (see, for instance, \cite{FHHMZ}).
+We denote by $X^*$, $B_X$, and $S_X$ the dual space, the unit ball, and the unit sphere of a Banach space $X$ over a field $\K$, either $\R$ or $\C$, respectively.
 The symbol $\mathcal{L}(X,Y)$ stands for the Banach space of all bounded linear operators from $X$ to $Y$.
-In order to simplify the notation a bit, when $X=Y$, we use only the symbol $\mathcal{L}(X)$ instead of $\mathcal{L}(X,X)$.
-We say that an operator {\it attains its norm}, or it is {\it norm-attaining} if there exists $x_0 \in S_X$ such that $\|T\| = \|T(x_0)\|$.
-We denote the subset of $\mathcal{L}(X, Y)$ of all bounded linear operators which attain their norms by $\NA(X, Y)$ (see, for instance, classical references on the topic as \cite{BP, B, JW, L, S, uhl}).
-As we mentioned before, this subset is clearly not a subspace in general.
+To simplify the notation, we write $\mathcal{L}(X)$ instead of $\mathcal{L}(X,X)$ when $X=Y$.
+We say that an operator $T \in \mathcal{L}(X,Y)$ {\it attains its norm}, or it is {\it norm-attaining} if there exists $x_0 \in S_X$ such that $\|T\| = \|T(x_0)\|$.
+We denote by $\NA(X, Y)$ the subset of $\mathcal{L}(X, Y)$ consisting of all bounded linear operators that attain their norms.
+The topological aspects of $\NA(X,Y)$ have been studied extensively in the literature; see, for example, the classical references \cite{B, JW, L, S, uhl}.
+As mentioned in the introduction and as simple examples show, $\NA(X,Y)$ is not, in general, a linear subspace of $\mathcal{L}(X,Y)$.

-As we will be working with Lorentz sequence spaces $d(w, 1)$ and its preduals $d_{*}(w, 1)$ in Section \ref{main}, we recall their definitions.
-We have that the Lorentz sequence space $d(w,1)$ is defined as
+As we will work with the predual of the Lorentz sequence spaces $d_{*}(w, 1)$ in Section \ref{main}, we briefly recall its definition.
+The predual $d_*(w,1)$ is defined as